solace-fi/solace-docs/docs/protocol/coverage-products.md

 - Uniswap V2
 - Sushiswap

-More protocol products are in the works by both Solace core team and independent risk managers.
+More protocol products are in the works by both Solace core team and community risk managers.
 Please stay updated for new releases through Twitter and Discord.